CITY-ARCH-RIVER ST. LOUIS

 St. Louis, MO (2010–2015)

-The Memorial is a pilot project for a new kind of urban National Park, one that is oriented, physically and culturally, toward the life of the city, and one that pioneers new kinds of sustainable urban ecologies.
-This new role for the Park Service, in turn, serves as a foundation for sustained social and economic vitality on both sides of the Mississippi.
+The Memorial is a pilot project for a new kind of urban National Park, one that is oriented – physically and culturally – toward the life of the city and supports and celebrates regional ecologies within its urban context.
+This new role for the Park Service, in turn, serves as a foundation for the sustained social and economic vitality of the city of St. Louis.